3 Strategies for Improving Pharmacy Outreach and Achieving Higher ROI

 3. Follow best practices

 Finally, make sure you’re following best practices.
-Our analyses and experience show that specific communication modalities are most effective when used in specific situations.
+Our analysis and experience show that specific communication modalities are most effective when used in specific situations.
 For example, texting is often a great ‘notification’ or ‘trigger’ for order status updates, whereas automated calls might be better for refill reminders.

 Don’t limit your outreach to a single-channel strategy because you’re not sure where to start or worried about TCPA fines.
 Find a partner who can help you navigate compliance and follow industry leading best practices so you can deliver personalized experiences that are better for your members – and your bottom line.